 Size: They will outgrow everything quickly

 We bought K2 home in our arms when he was 8 weeks old.
 As soon as he arrived, children in the neighbourhood nicknamed him ‘Polar Bear Cub’.
 By 3 months of age, he outgrew his large size crate – so much for the crate training.
 By 6 months, he weighed 60 pounds and stood 24 inches at the withers.
-Fully grown, he was 29 inches tall, weighs 110 pounds and has a girth of 36 inches.
+By 11 months, he was 29 inches tall, weighed 110 pounds and had a girth of 36 inches.

 He grew fast and did not realize it.
-Till he was a year old, he liked to play with children as he used to when he was a three month old puppy, and in the process, knocked them down unintentionally.
+Till he was an 8 months old, he liked to play with children as he used to when he was a three month old puppy, but by 10th month, he started knocking them down unintentionally.
 For this very reason, my son Rayyan, nephew Ammar and I had to supervise things very closely when children were around.
 Not only outside, initially in those days, he had to be supervised inside also.
 There was no table, counter or a shelf high enough to be out of reach with just a stretched neck.
-However, he settled down by age 2.
-He loves toddlers, but behaves in a clam fashion.
+(Note: he settled down by age 2.
+He loved toddlers, but behaved in a clam fashion.)

 Kuvasz as a companion

 K2 turned out to be a great hiking partner, especially for fall, winter and spring weather.
 His big body carries his own backpack with his own supplies weighing about 25 pounds.
 It was one of those routine hikes in extreme weather that turned out to be classical for both of us.